A Daughter of the Wolf

 A Daughter of the Wolf is a 1919 American silent drama film directed by Irvin Willat and written by Marion Fairfax and Hugh Pendexter.
 The film stars Lila Lee, Elliott Dexter, Clarence Geldart, Raymond Hatton, Richard Wayne, and Minnie Devereaux.
 The film was released on June 22, 1919, by Paramount Pictures.

 Plot

+A fur smuggler's daughter asks to accompany him on his trip to the US to sell his furs.

+She falls for Robert, a young man who has recently been dumped by his girlfriend for a rich man.
+She and Robert fall in love, but her father suddenly takes her back to Canada to avoid tax agents.

+Robert searches for her for a year, and when he finally finds her, he must fight both her father and her father's gang for her.